Other Common Vaccine Questions

 If you suffer from allergies not related to vaccines or injectable medications, you can get the COVID-19 vaccine.
 If you have had a severe allergic reaction to a vaccine in the past, please consult with your doctor before getting a COVID-19 vaccine.
 If you have had a severe allergic to a COVID-19 vaccine, you should not get that vaccine again.
 However, consult with your doctor to see what options may be available to you.

-Safety is a top priority andthe CDC and FDA encourage the public to report possible adverse reactions to the Vaccine Adverse Event Reporting System (VAERS).
 Adverse reactions are also referred to as side effects or adverse events.
-Some of these events are serious while other are not, and you should report any side effect that is concerning to you.
+Some of these events are serious while others are not, and you should report any side effect that is concerning to you.

 The high dose flu vaccine should be offered to people 65 and older.
 The high dose flu vaccine will be delivered along with the regular flu vaccine at the beginning of September and can be offered right away to our seniors.